hobrien/LabNotes/GenomicAnalyses.md

         - 50k with TPM > 1 in at least 46 samples
         - 4.7k with TPM > 10 in at least 46 samples
             - for EdgeR, we used CPM > 1 in at least 46 samples
+- Using default parameter, Sleuth requires a seemingly infinite amount of RAM
+    - I thought this was because of all the bootstrap replicates, so I redid Kallisto wiht 10 reps
+    - This turns out to be unnecessary because there's an option to limit the number of reps used by Sleuth HOWEVER, the problem turned out to be that by default, Sleuth uses ALL the processors.
+Once I limited it to a single core, it ran in reasonable time with reasonable memory
 ## Differential splicing
 - The most direct way to evaluate differences in splicing is to use the spliced reads from the mapping.
 - These can be used for true differential splicing (changes in spliced reads *relative* to reads mapping to the gene) using DEXseq or they can simply be tested for differences in abundance, using eg; DESeq